acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 ## Include citations where applicable

-If the artifact contains a published work, include a citation for it as a separate file using a standardized file format like BibTeX/BibLaTeX.
+If the artifact contains a published work, include a citation for it as a separate file using a standardized file format like BibTeX.
 These files can be imported into reference managers like [Zotero](https://www.zotero.org/) and help people cite the work or find it on the legacy web.

 ## Include both files and links in artifacts when possible

-The two ways to include content in an [artifact file][artifact-file] are *files* and *links*.
+The two ways to include content in an artifact are *files* and *links*.

 If the content is a file like a PDF, image, or video, include it in the artifact as a file and also add a link to where it can be found on the web.